d1was/LocalFlix/README.md

-# LocalFlix
-Created with CodeSandbox
+# Gridsome starter for codesandbox